albirrkarim/react-speech-highlight-demo/TEST.md

 ### Engine Test

-The [pronounciation correction engine](API.md#1-pronunciationcorrection) is combines the LLM (open ai chat API) and good algorithm to achieve accurate and cost effective.
+The [pronunciation correction engine](API.md#1-pronunciationcorrection) is combines the LLM (open ai chat API) and good algorithm to achieve accurate and cost effective.
 Of course it tested with test case.

 see [changelog](CHANGELOG.md)